AnxietyAnxiety therapyBlood pressure

 Table of Contents

 One of the most common questions I hear is: can anxiety increase blood pressure?
-Yes, anxiety can increase blood pressure, especially during moments of emotional stress such as school anxiety.
+Yes, anxiety can increase blood pressure, especially during moments of emotional stress.

 When your brain senses danger, real or imagined, it sends signals that release stress hormones like adrenaline and cortisol.